 Daniel Parnell is Senior Lecturer in Sport Business at the University of Liverpool, UK.

-Paul Widdop is Senior Lecturer in Sociology of Sport at Manchester Metropolitan University, UK.
+Paul Widdop is Senior Lecturer in Sport Business Management, Leeds Beckett University, UK.

-Martin J. Power is Lecturer in Sociology at the University of Limerick, Republic of Ireland.
+Martin J. Power is Senior Lecturer in Sociology at the University of Limerick, Republic of Ireland.

 Stephen R. Millar is a Leverhulme Early Career Fellow in Ethnomusicology at Cardiff University and Visiting Research Fellow in Irish Studies at Queen’s University Belfast, UK.